12 Oct Rebels with a Cause

 A collection of early snowboards owned by Mitzi Sayler Hodges, including two Snurfers, photo by Sylas Wright

-While others had likely experimented with the concept, Sherman Poppen is credited with inventing the modern snowboard.
+While others had already experimented with the concept, Sherman Poppen is credited with inventing the modern snowboard.
 It was Christmas Day 1965 when the Muskegon, Michigan, father nailed together two skis for his kids to slide on like a surfboard.
 He patented his idea the next year, and the Snurfer was born.

 More snowboard companies formed in wake of the creation, including Winterstick in 1969, followed by, among others, Burton, Sims, Barfoot and Avalanche in the late ’70s and early ’80s.